-Staying in a 40-meter relative separation formation configuration for the whole mission is risky and expensive from an energy and delta-v standpoint.
+Staying in a formation configuration where the spacecraft have a 40-meter relative separation, is risky and expensive from an energy and delta-v standpoint.
 As a result, the GNC algorithms have defined multiple orbit configurations that will occur over the course of the mission.
 These orbits are defined in Table 2.
 In addition to these pre-defined relative orbits, the spacecraft may be in a configuration with no relative orbit (for example during commissioning or after an escape maneuver).
 The design of the GNC algorithms is such that for all of these relative orbits, only one spacecraft is maneuvering at a time.
 The active spacecraft (the deputy) performs relative maneuvers about the passive spacecraft (the chief).